Batyiluyolo/university-shuttle-tracking/template_analysis.md

 ## Selected Template: **Basic Kanban Board (with Customization)**

 ### **Justification:**
-I chose the **Basic Kanban Board** because:
+I chose the Basic Kanban Board because:
-- It is **simple, flexible, and customizable**, making it ideal for this academic project.
+- It is simple, flexible, and customizable, making it ideal for this academic project.
-- I can **manually create extra columns** such as:
+- I can manually create extra columns such as:
   - **"Testing"**
   - **"Blocked"**
 - It helps visualize the workflow clearly without unnecessary complexity.

 ### Customizations Planned:
-- Add new columns: **"Ready for Review", "Testing", "Blocked"**.
+- Add new columns: "Ready for Review", "Testing", "Blocked".
 - Assign issues and use labels like `bug`, `feature`, etc.
 - Manually move tasks between stages as work progresses.

 ---

 ## Conclusion:
-While automated and Scrum templates are useful for large teams or formal Agile setups, the **customized Basic Kanban** provides the **best balance between simplicity and visibility** for tracking progress in this student-led sprint.
+While automated and Scrum templates are useful for large teams or formal Agile setups, the customized Basic Kanban provides the best balance between simplicity and visibility for tracking progress in this student-led sprint.